Prescriptive and prohibitive rules of hygiene. Social norms

 Green color

-Social norms - prescriptions, requirements, wishes and expectations of appropriate (socially approved) behavior.
-Norms are some ideal samples (templates) prescribing
+Social norms are instructions, requirements, wishes and expectations of appropriate (socially approved) behavior.
+Norms are certain ideal samples (templates) that prescribe

 77